barryclark/jekyll-now/_posts/2018-11-15-Learning-CSharp-PowerShell.md

 needed an enum for this to work out, and thankfully the colors are available from `System.Drawing.KnownColor` &mdash; using an enum here makes selecting a custom color much simpler from the function call, as it can simply be specified by name as a string.

+One final disclaimer: while `System.Drawing` _is_ available for .NET Core, `System.Windows.Forms` is _not_.
+As a result, if you plan to use this with PowerShell Core, you'll need to snip out the parts that deal with exporting to the clipboard.

 ```powershell
 using namespace System.Drawing